numpy/numpy.org/NA-overview.rst

 The debate
 ==========

-We both are dubious of ignored semantics. **Nathaniel** likes NA semantics because he is most interested in the "statistical missing data" use case, and NA semantics are exactly right for that. **Mark** isn't as interested in that use case in particular, but he likes the NA computational abstraction because it is unambiguous -- a well-defined result can be derived for any possible computation
+We both are dubious of using ignored semantics as a default missing data behavior. **Nathaniel** likes NA semantics because he is most interested in the "statistical missing data" use case, and NA semantics are exactly right for that. **Mark** isn't as interested in that use case in particular, but he likes the NA computational abstraction because it is unambiguous and well-defined in all cases, and has a lot of existing experience to draw from.

 **Nathaniel's** overall conclusion based on everything above is that: